zarr-developers/VirtualiZarr/README.md

 Whilst we wait for these upstream changes, in the meantime VirtualiZarr aims to provide utility in a significant subset of cases, for example by enabling writing virtualized zarr stores out to the existing kerchunk references format, so that they can be read by fsspec today.

+### Credits

+This package was originally developed by [Tom Nicholas](https://github.com/TomNicholas) whilst working at [[C]Worthy](cworthy.org), who deserve credit for allowing him to prioritise a generalizable open-source solution to the dataset virtualization problem.
+VirtualiZarr is now a community-owned multi-stakeholder project.

 ### Licence

 Apache 2.0